LTLA/gesel-manuscript/paper.md

 // [ [ 4639 ], [ 12767 ], [ 12577 ], [ 828 ] ]
 ```

-To simplify matters, we'll take the first matching `gesel` gene identifier for each user-supplied gene.
+To simplify matters, we will ony use the first matching `gesel` gene identifier for each user-supplied gene.
 Other applications may prefer to handle multi-mapping genes by, e.g., throwing an error to require clarification from the user.

 ```js